Java stingaree: Biology and ecology

 Very little is known of the natural history of the Java stingaree.
 It is presumably aplacental viviparous with a small litter size, as in other stingarees.

 Human interactions

-No new Java stingaree specimens have emerged since the first was discovered over 150 years ago, and it is feared to be extinct.
+No new Java stingaree specimens have emerged since the first was discovered over 150 years ago, and it has now been classified as extinct.
 There is heavy fishing activity within its range, as well as habitat degradation from the proximity of major population centers.
-While it is possible that captured specimens have gone unrecognized, if this species still survives its population would almost certainly be gravely imperiled, leading the International Union for Conservation of Nature (IUCN) to assess it as Critically Endangered.
+While it is possible that captured specimens have gone unrecognized, if this species still survived its population would almost certainly be gravely imperilled; this has led to the International Union for Conservation of Nature (IUCN) assessing it as Extinct as of 22 March 2019.